at the Sheraton Denver Downtown Hotel, Denver, CO

 As the Denver in-person meeting approaches, we want to be clear on the expectations of behavior for attendees to keep everyone safe.
 Below are instructions for maintaining personal and public health.

-Masks will still be required of all attendees except when eating, presenting a talk at a lecturn, and outside, because the current COVID variants have evolved to circumvent our immune responses from vaccinations, making vaccinations alone insufficient for maximum protection.
-The most effective are properly fitted N95 or KN95 masks, and we strongly encourage you to bring several to the meeting.
+Masks will still be required of all attendees except when eating, presenting a talk at a lecturn, or outside.
+This is because the current COVID variants have evolved to circumvent our immune responses from vaccinations and previous infections, making vaccinations and previous infections insufficient for maximum protection.
+The most effective masks are properly fitted N95 or KN95 masks, and we strongly encourage you to bring several to the meeting.
 Masks need to cover the nose and mouth when worn.
 Scarfs, neck gaiters, and face shields without masks do not constitute adequate masking.

 Physical (aka Social) Distancing

-With all attendees vaccinated and wearing well-fitting N95 or KN95 masks, distancing is less crucial than it was before vaccines were available and such masks were in short supply.
+With the general relaxation of the rule of six feet of space around ourselves on planes, trains, grocery stores, and other public places, we recognize that it may not be on your mind to keep six feet away from other conference attendees.
+Importantly, because all attendees will be vaccinated and wearing well-fitting N95 or KN95 masks, distancing is less crucial than it was before vaccines were available and such masks were in short supply.
 Nonetheless, as an added safety measure, please try to maintain physical distancing whenever possible.

 Denver is conveniently located off Interstates I-70, I-76 and I-25 with easy access to Golden (30 minutes/18 miles), Boulder (45 minutes/30 miles), Ft.
 Collins (1¼ hours/65 miles), Colorado Springs (1½ hours/70 miles) and Vail (2 hours/100 miles).